natanil-m/Quantum-Global-Optimum-Finder/README.md

 The authors acknowledge the support of the National Science Foundation under Award ERI 2138702.

-For a comprehensive understanding of the QGMF algorithm, its components, and experimental results, please refer to the full paper.
+For a comprehensive understanding of the QGMF algorithm, its components, and experimental results, please refer to the published paper (available online soon).

 Thank you for your interest in QGMF!